 Of course there were some big conflicts later on, like the Napoleonic Wars and two World Wars, but they caused so much destruction that they also increased the desire for peace, thus contributing to the antiwar trend.
 And since World War II, the number of combat-related deaths has gone down, largely because of improved medicine and modern body armor.
 For example, the number of US servicemen killed in Afghanistan and Iraq combined is 6,717.
 Of course these deaths are tragic, but 150 years earlier, a Civil War battle could (and did) kill more soldiers in a single day.
-In addition, the number of deaths from violent crime and executions is down, too; this Wall Street Journal article makes the case that we are in the most peaceful era in history.
+In addition, the number of deaths from violent crime and executions is down, too; one could make the case that we are in the most peaceful era in history.
 To sum it up, the chance a person has of suffering a violent death has gone down.
 Way down.

 Meanwhile, advances in technology and medicine have allowed people in less than perfect physical condition to live normally (more or less), and reduced the number of deaths from diseases.
 When Western Civilization spread to the rest of the world, the number of short, wasted lives was reduced there, too.
 Todayís civilization can now choose who will leave the most descendants; you could say that natural selection has disappeared, and unnatural selection has taken its place.